Warenburg

 Colonists recruited by LeRoi & Pictet founded the Volga German colony of Warenburg on 12 May 1767.
 The 149 colonist families came from Darmstadt, Brandenburg, Prussia, Württemberg, and Holstein.
 An edict dated 26 February 1768 gave the colony its official Russian name of Privolnoye.
 Christian August Tornow records that the colony was called Gauter during the first couple of years after it was founded.

-Warenburg was one of the Volga German colonies looted by Pugachev and his followers during his raids in 1774.
+Warenburg was one of the Volga German colonies looted by the followers of Pugachev during his raids in 1774, but Pugachev himself was not with them.

 The descendants of Heinrich Müller who had settled in Warenburg came from near Darmstadt in Hesse.
 They became prominent merchants among the Volga German colonies.
 Over time, some branches of this family set up businesses in other parts of Russia as well.
-The community was in need of a school building, and in 1909 the ancestral home of the Müller family was acquired to serve this purpose.
+The community was in need of a school building, and in 1909 one of the Müller family homes was requisitioned for this purpose.
+It had been built in 1875-1876 by the four adult sons of Conrad Müller for their widowed mother Dorothea Müller née Meinhardt.
 To this day, this building still functions as a school and is known as the Miller School.

 A Congress of Wiesenseite representatives was held in Warenburg 24-27 February 1918.
 From 4-8 January 1919, Warenburg was also the site of an anti-Bolshevik uprising against the government's requisitioning of food.